solution25com/ebizcharge-shopware-6-solution25/README.md

 ## Introduction

-The **EBizCharge Payment Plugin** enables secure hosted payments for Shopware 6.7 stores through the EBizCharge REST hosted webform flow.
-Customers are redirected to EBizCharge for payment entry, keeping raw payment data outside the Shopware backend.
+The **EBizCharge Payment Plugin** enables secure payments for Shopware 6.7 stores through the EBizCharge REST hosted webform and customer-vault flows.
+For new payment entry, customers are redirected to EBizCharge, keeping raw payment data outside the Shopware backend.

 REST only integration using the EBizCharge hosted webform and REST verification APIs.